kana2001/studocu_coursehero_pwner/README.md

 - fill out `API_KEY=` value with your OpenAI api key

 ## script usage
-- `./run.sh`
+- `python ./pwner.py`
-- or to generate one essay at a time: `python ./pwner.py`
+to generate 10 essays at a time